Leafwing-Studios/fop-rules/docs/character-options/classes/runeseeker.md

 **Academic skill:** Tinkering

 FLUFF.
+Students of Technomancy focus on risky but powerful magical effects.

 ### Runic Alteration: Technomantic Style

 As a student of Technomancy, select one of the following runic alterations at level 15.

-#### Error
+#### Antimatter

 The altered spell does not deal damage.
-Instead, it applies stacks of brittle equal to the damage that it would have dealt, after it would have been modified by resistance, vulnerability, critical strikes or similar effects.
+Instead, it grants absorption equal to the damage that it would have dealt, after it would have been modified by resistance, vulnerability, critical strikes or similar effects.

-#### Ground
+#### Excess

-The altered spell only affects creatures without the aloft or flying conditions.
+The damage dealt by the altered spell is doubled.
+Lose life equal to the damage you deal with the altered spell.

 #### Overdrive